kubernetes-sigs/krew/docs/USER_GUIDE.md

 ## Listing Installed Plugins

-All plugins available to `kubectl` (including those not installed via krew) can listed using:
+All plugins available to `kubectl` (including those not installed via `krew`) can be listed using:

-    kubectl krew list
+    kubectl plugin list

-To list all plugins install via `krew`, run:
+To list all plugins installed via `krew`, run:

     kubectl krew list